BrockFalfas/webapi-challenge/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+  Express is a web app framework for Node.js.
+It is used for building web applications and API's.
+The two main features of Express are Middleware & Routing.

 - [ ] Describe Middleware?

+  Middleware is a function that has access to the request object, response object, and the next function which points to the next middleware.
+Since the request and response object available, middleware is able to change these objects, run any code, or even end the request/response cycle.

 - [ ] Describe a Resource?

+This is what a client can get from the backend with an API request.

 - [ ] What can the API return to help clients know if a request was successful?

+HTTP Status Codes.
+200(ok), 201(created), 202(accepted).

 - [ ] How can we partition our application into sub-applications?

+We use Express Routers as a wasy to split an application into sub-applications to make it easier to maintain with things such as userRoutes and actionRoutes.

 ## Project Setup